-Home > News & events > Your Stories: Shannon On Five Things That Help Her Anxiety
+Home > News and Events > Your Stories: Shannon On Five Things That Help Her Anxiety

 Transitioning to London life hasn’t been easy.
 Since moving from New Zealand less than four months ago, I’ve had to ride a wave of emotions and navigate the ebbs and flows that life can throw at you.
 The stress and exhaustion of my overachieving mind telling me I’m never doing good enough, the unsettling feeling of living in the big city and a painful break-up have been difficult to manage.
 Over the last few weeks, I’ve begun to realise how important self-care can be.